Bengas661/R-shiny-Portfolio/README.md

 🧠 Description
 Interactive dashboard that creates Demographic type of tables + Listing, using ADSL uploaded by the user.

+🎯 Purpose
-Purpose: Automating demographics' type of tables/listings with a R-Shiny app
+Automating demographics' type of tables/listings with a R-Shiny app

 📊 Details
 Input fields (treatment variables, filters, variables to display) are automatically populated based on ADaM naming conventions.

-Performance:
+⚡ Performance
   Execution time: Instant
   Interactivity: High
   Automation: High